 You will contribute to the development and delivery of the School's portfolio of courses and to actively engage in research/consultancy activities.
 You will be degree qualified in a relevant discipline with a professional qualification in Social Work.
-With a substantial background in practice you will have experience working in integrated adult health and social care services and will be able and willing to travel around the UK, as required, to fulfill teaching and tutoring responsibilities.
+With a substantial background in practice you will have experience working in statutory mental health or older people’s services and will be able and willing to travel around the UK, as required, to fulfill teaching and tutoring responsibilities.

 For informal enquiries please contact Janine Bolger, Head of Social Work on 01224 263352 or email firstname.lastname@example.org

 Grade 7 Salary Scale: £35,326 – 40,927

 Salary on appointment will be dependent upon experience.